anandjha90/anandjha90/README.md

 Having Advanced understanding of statistical, algebraic and other analytical techniques coupled with various programming languages and highly motivated to learn,grow and excel in Data Science Industry.

-Overall 2.5 year of experience in development of Web & Enterprise applications using JAVA and J2EE Technologies with Springs and Hibernate framework.
+Overall 2.5 years of experience in development of Web & Enterprise applications using JAVA and J2EE Technologies with Springs and Hibernate framework.
-Have good knowledge of **C,C++,Java,Python,R,Javascript & SQL**.
+Having good knowledge of **C,C++,Java,Python,R,Javascript & SQL**.

 Founder of anandlearningacademy for providing offline & online help in Maths.Having around 5 years of teaching Maths & Science as a subject and mentored students for various competitive exams such as **IITJEE/BITSAT/COMEDK/CET/VIT,CBSE,ICSE,IB,StateBoard,etc**.